You may be surprised to know that your Windows operating system and the applications that run on your computer generate temporary files.

 Windows 7, Vista & XP – Click on the Start button and in the search field type: %temp% Click on the folder called Temp.

 You can follow this procedure on both the WindowsTemp folder as well as the folder returned from the searches listed above.
+The below process remains the same on any version of Windows.
+We’ve illustrated using Windows 10.

 - Select all of the files that you want to delete.
 You are probably safe deleting them all unless there are specific files that you know you want to keep.